-THE FOLLOWING ARE POSSIBLE ANESTHESIA ASSISTED RAPID DETOX POSSIBLE COMPLICATIONS ONE MAY ENCOUNTER, WHEN SAFETY MEASURES ARE NOT FOLLOWED
+RAPID DETOX POSSIBLE COMPLICATIONS CAN BE MINIMIZED, WHEN SAFETY MEASURES ARE NOT FOLLOWED.

 Not all patients are candidates for rapid detox.
 The Waismann Method offers a number of different options for detoxification.
 Learn more about the Waismann Method Difference.